What size machine can I build and how big is the work area?

 1200×1200 with a usable work area of about 1420mm x 1250mm

 2400×1200 with a usable work area of about 2640mm x 1250mm.

 However the size is not limited for any particular reason.
-If you need a bigger machine, there is no reason why you couldn’t use longer rails and purchase extra roller chain, cable drag chain and wiring to suit.
+If you need a bigger machine, you simply use longer rails and purchase extra roller chain, cable drag chain and wiring to suit.

 The Z axis has 150mm of travel.